authelia/authelia/docs/content/en/integration/openid-connect/cloudflare-zerotrust/index.md

 means that the URL's are accessible to foreign clients on the internet.
 There may be a way to configure this without accessibility to foreign clients on the internet on Cloudflare's end but this is beyond the scope of this document.*

-To configure [Cloudflare Zero Trust] to utilize Authelia as an [OpenID Connect] Provider:
+To configure [Cloudflare Zero Trust] to utilize Authelia as an [OpenID Connect 1.0] Provider:

 1. Visit the [Cloudflare Zero Trust Dashboard](https://dash.teams.cloudflare.com)
 2. Visit `Settings`